20-foot Containers: How to Load, Dimensions, Measurements and Capacity

 Use dunnage.
 Sometimes you need assistance when it comes to packing everything tightly.
 If there are still some gaps that your cargo can’t fill, this is where ‘dunnage’ comes in handy.
 ‘Dunnage’ is basically shipping language for ‘padding’ and it normally involves loose pieces of wood, but you can use anything, such as pillows and blankets.
 Just stuff the gaps with anything until nothing can move.

 Tie everything down.
 The walls on the inside of a container are covered with small metal rings, meaning you can use loading straps (basically rope) to secure your items.
 Anything that’s particularly heavy or looking a little loose: tie it down.
-Make sure the ropes are tight too; they’ll have to deal with some serious strain once the ship gets going across the ocean.
+Make sure the ropes are tight too; they’ll have to deal with some serious strain once the ship sets sail.

 Load the most important stuff last.
 The things you put into the container last are the things that will come out first at the other end.
 If you need your crockery on the first day you arrive, you don’t want to fight through a wall of tightly-packed furniture to get to it.

 Prepare for “container sweat”.
-It’s also known as “container rain”, if you fancy calling it something a bit less disgusting.
-This is where condensation builds up on the ceiling and walls of the container and then drips onto your cargo.
-Depending on the conditions, temperatures inside a shipping container can reach as high as 60°C, particularly if they’re travelling through tropical areas (eg. a container heading from the UK to Australia).
+It’s also known as “container rain”, if you fancy calling it something less gross.
+This is where condensation builds up in the container and then drips on to your cargo.
+Depending on the conditions, temperatures inside a shipping container can reach as high as 60°C, particularly if they’re travelling through tropical areas (a container heading from the UK to Australia, for example).

 Loading a car on to a 20ft container